vs-ude/fyr-www/content/language/5_variables.md

 ## Mutability

-Variables declared with `var` or `:=` are mutable, that means there value might be changed.
+Variables declared with `var` or `:=` are mutable, that means their value might be changed.
 Constants defined with `let` are immutable.

 This will not work: